mbolivar-nordic/sdk-nrf/applications/nrf_desktop/doc/power_manager.rst

 The power manager module checks if any application modules reported an error condition.

 When any application module switches to the error state (that is, broadcasts ``MODULE_STATE_ERROR`` through ``module_state_event``), the power manager will put the application into the error state.
-Then, after the amount of time defined by :option:`CONFIG_DESKTOP_POWER_MANAGER_ERROR_TIMEOUT`, it will put the application to off state.
+Then, after the amount of time defined by :kconfig:`CONFIG_DESKTOP_POWER_MANAGER_ERROR_TIMEOUT`, it will put the application to off state.
 During this period, the error condition can be reported to the user by other modules (for example, :ref:`nrf_desktop_led_state`).

 Switching to low power